Farmer City, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $66,591, and the median income for a family was $84,625.
 Males had a median income of $36,750 versus $31,725 for females.
 The per capita income for the city was $27,409.
 About 7.6% of families and 10.6% of the population were below the poverty line, including 17.8% of those under age 18 and 10.0% of those age 65 or over.

 Transportation

 Interstate 74, which is paralleled by US 150, and State Route 54 intersect near Farmer City.
 They are paralleled by routes of the Norfolk Southern Railway and Illinois Central Railroad, respectively.

 Education

 Farmer City is home to Blue Ridge Community Unit School District 18, the sports teams have the nickname “Knights”.

 Media

 Farmer City is the home of WPEO-FM, an FM radio station broadcasting on a frequency of 98.3 mHz.
 Its programming consists of Christian radio.